Legal Strategies for Challenging Breathalyzer Results in Baltimore

 If you do take a breathalyzer test during a legal stop and are arrested for DUI based on the results of the test, it’s important to seek legal assistance from a DUI attorney as soon as possible.
 Your lawyer can help you understand your defense options and begin the process of gathering evidence and building a case for your defense proactively.
 Your defense might include some of the options below.

-1. Delving Into Whether the Device Was Property Maintained
+1. Delving Into Whether the Device Was Properly Maintained

 Your attorney can request records related to the care of the breathalyzer device.
 If they can show that there may be a reasonable doubt as to whether the device was properly calibrated or maintained, they may be able to get the breathalyzer results thrown out or cast increased doubt on their veracity.